 This feature will verbally tell you the precise frequency of individual Ka-band alerts.

 This device’s traffic sensor filter prevents false alerts from traffic sensors that border some highways throughout the country.
 It is generally a good idea to keep this function off because of its impact on reaction time.

-The Uniden R3 has individual settings for X band, K band, Ka band, Laser and K POP signals.
-While X band is no longer used in most areas of the country, those who live in Ohio and New Jersey can benefit from this feature.
+The Uniden R3 has individual settings for the X band, K band, Ka-band, Laser and K POP signals.
+While the X band is no longer used in most areas of the country, those who live in Ohio and New Jersey can benefit from this feature.

-K band POP doesn’t really exist for all intents and purposes, so you should therefore keep it disabled to avoid annoying false alerts.
+K band POP doesn’t exist for all intents and purposes, so you should, therefore, keep it disabled to avoid annoying false alerts.

 The K filter function that this radar detector offers helps to keep false alerts originating from other vehicles to a minimum.
-It is a good idea to keep this feature on always.
-There is also the Ka filter, which also helps weed out false alerts with the Ka band.
+It is a good idea to keep this feature always.
+There is also the Ka filter, which also helps weed out false alerts with the Ka-band.
 While enabling this feature can negatively affect performance, it is barely noticeable.

 For more info about the Uniden R3, check out the official website:

 - The 7 Best Radar Detectors of 2019 – Comparison & Reviews - July 23, 2019

 - Best Police Scanner Apps of 2019 - July 22, 2019